 - Choose board names that correspond to the keywords you find in Pinterest’s search bar.

 - Avoid fun, creative names.
 They will not contribute to your SEO or to gaining new followers.
-They will only PREVENT your boards from being noticed by other users.

 - Make sure you have enough boards to pin each Pin that you create to multiple boards.